RJSquared/TRI_LinearActuatorArduinoControl/README.md

 1. Close test fixture and apply a defined pressure to the MEA
 1. Maintain the defined pressure on the MEA during operation/experimentation

-To operate in manual mode, all triggers and setpoints for Actuator operation
+To operate in manual mode, all triggers and setpoints for Actuator operation are controlled and manually set by the user.
+This is accomplished via the HMI, which comprises __One Switch__, and __One Potentiometer__.
+- The _Switch_
+- The _Potentiometer_ controls the speed and direction
+- An Emergency Stop signal which overrides the above settings and stops all motion

 For full automation, all triggers and setpoints for Actuator operation